-- $\cdot$ Cnn [38]: It tries to find a consistent subset, which correctly classifies all of the remaining points in the sample set.
-However, this algorithm will not find a minimal consistent subset. - $\cdot$ Ib2 [39]: It is similar to Cnn but using a different selection strategy. - $\cdot$ Ib3 [39]: It outperforms Ib2 introducing the aceptable instance concept to carry out the selection. - Robust C4.5 [40]: This algorithm removes interactively all instances misclassified by the current decision tree and builds a new one.
-It employs the C4.5 algorithm to generate the decision trees. - $\cdot$ PSRCG [41]: The algorithm considers a statistical information criterion based on a quadratic entropy computed from the nearest neighbor topology to carry out the remove of the instances. - Random: It selects randomly a training set fixing the reduction percentage it has to apply.
+- Cnn [37]: It tries to find a consistent subset, which correctly classifies all of the remaining points in the sample set.
+However, this algorithm will not find a minimal consistent subset. - Ib2 [38]: It is similar to Cnn but using a different selection strategy. - Ib3 [38]: It outperforms Ib2 introducing the acceptable instance concept to carry out the selection. - Robust C4.5 [39]: This algorithm removes interactively all instances misclassified by the current decision tree and builds a new one.
+It employs the C4.5 algorithm to generate the decision trees. - PSRCG [40]: The algorithm considers a statistical information criterion based on a quadratic entropy computed from the nearest neighbour topology to carry out the remove of the instances. - Random: It selects randomly a training set fixing the reduction percentage it has to apply.
 This one has been added to compare the algorithms selection versus the random one.

-The parameters of Ib3 are: Aceptance Level=0,9 and Drop Level=0,7.
-The other algorithms don't have parameters to be fixed.
+The parameters of Ib3 are: Acceptance Level = 0.9 and Drop Level = 0.7.
+The other algorithms do not have parameters to be fixed.

-• Evolutionary Algorithms: We have selected the CHC [13] algorithm as efficient and effective model, due to its behaviour showed on [14].
+• Evolutionary algorithms: We have selected the CHC [13] algorithm as efficient and effective model, due to its behaviour showed on [14].
 The description of the algorithm is the following: